jedxops/address_translation/README.md

     OR
     cargo run --bin cli

-If you chose to run the web app you will need to: press ctrl + click on the following link that appears after successfuly cargo running:
+If you chose to run the web app you will need to: press ctrl + click on the following link that appears after cargo successfully running:

     http://localhost:8000

-If you want to run an optimized version then run cargo with: `cargo run bin binary_filename --release`. `cargo build --release` builds an optimized version of the code.
+If you want to run an optimized version then run cargo with: `cargo run --bin binary_filename --release`. `cargo build --release` builds an optimized version of the code.

 ## Code Operation